 Sixty Vines // This restaurant not only offers some amazing food, but its name alludes to their specialty: wine.
 With their large collection of wine on tap, they have something for everyone.
 It’s not just a restaurant but a true experience.
 Perfect for dining with a group.

 Knife // A little on the pricey side, this steakhouse offers some of the best dry-aged steaks in Dallas.
 It was created by Bravos Top Chef contestant Chef John Tesar and recently named “Best Stakehouse” in Dallas by D Magazine.
 I recommend the bacon tasting appetizer.

 Pie Tap // For great pizza and beers, look no further than Pie Tap.
 With two locations in the Dallas area (the Design District and Henderson Ave) this restaurant is perfect for pizza lovers.
 All of their pizzas are great, but for the appetizers I would recommend the goat cheese fondue or the garlic knots.

 Delucca // This unique pizzeria serves its pies just like a Brazilian steakhouse.
 For $20/ person, they serve you a charcuterie board, lobster bisque, and all the savory and sweet pizza that you can eat.
 The pizza is not only delicious, but it’s also unique, offering everything from pepperoni to buffalo chicken to tikki Marsala.

-Things to See in Dallas
+Things to Do in Dallas at Night

 Reunion Tower // This iconic part of Dallas’ skyline is the perfect way to see the city at night.
 You have a few different options for experiencing the 360 degree view of downtown.
 For $17 you can purchase a general admission ticket to to GeO-Deck.
 Be sure to check the hours before you go because they can change throughout the year.
 You can also make a reservation at Five-Sixty (mentioned above) for dinner or go to their happy hour for a revolving view of Dallas.